The SALSA MLPA Probemix P405 CMT1 is an in vitro diagnostic (IVD)1

 genes in genomic DNA isolated from human peripheral whole blood specimens or buccal swabs.
 P405 CMT1 is intended to confirm a potential cause for and clinical diagnosis of Charcot-Marie-Tooth disease type 1 (CMT1), X-linked CMT (CMTX) or hereditary neuropathy with liability to pressure palsies (HNPP) and for molecular genetic testing of at-risk family members.

-Deletions or duplications obtained with the P405 CMT1 probemix must be confirmed by another technique.
-In particular, deletions or duplications detected by only a single probe always require validation by another method.
+Copy number variations (CNVs) detected with P405 CMT1 should be confirmed with a different technique.
+In particular, CNVs detected by only a single probe always require confirmation by another method.
 Most defects in MPZ

 , and some defects in PMP22

 are point mutations, none of which will be detected by MLPA.
 It is therefore recommended to use this assay in combination with sequence analysis.

 Assay results are intended to be used in conjunction with other clinical and diagnostic findings, consistent with professional standards of practice, including confirmation by alternative methods, clinical genetic evaluation, and counselling, as appropriate.
 The results of this test should be interpreted by a clinical molecular geneticist or equivalent.

 This device is not intended to be used for standalone diagnostic purposes, pre-implantation or prenatal testing, population screening, or for the detection of, or screening for, acquired or somatic genetic aberrations.

 Please note that this probemix is for in vitro diagnostic (IVD) use in the countries specified at the end of this product description.
 In all other countries, the product is for research use only (RUO).

 To be used in combination with a SALSA MLPA Reagent Kit and Coffalyser.Net analysis software.